shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 >Internal Attacker.

 Attack Vectors:
->For UUID token in version 2.0 the user token is appended to the GET request.
-The same is also for PKI token, if any service calls PKI token for validation using GET call.
+>For UUID token in version 2.0 Identity API the user token is appended to URL of the GET request.
+URL is logged by many systems, potentially revealing the Token.

 Security Weakness:
->Log Analysis from Keystone Middleware requests could reveal the user token.
+>Adding sensitive information in the URL is a bad practice.

 Counter Measures:
 >Use V3 API.
 Secure Log Management.

 Extra:
->Probability: Medium
+>Probability: Low

->Impact: High
+>Impact: Medium

 >Related Info: